Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

-The algorithm in \cite{chan1999remarks} assumes that the lines are in general position, i.e., no more than two lines intersect at a point.
+\subparagraph{Tie-breaking.} The algorithm in \cite{chan1999remarks} assumes that the lines are in general position, i.e., no more than two lines intersect at a point.
 If not, then several events may occur simultaneously, and it is not clear if these simultaneous events can be processed in an arbitrary order without affecting the correctness of the algorithm.
-Let us start by considering the case where the only events involved are of the first two types mentioned earlier.
+To resolve this issue, let us start by considering the case where the only events involved are of the first two types mentioned earlier.
 The issue becomes one of ensuring the correctness of the minimum (or maximum) element as the sweep-line moves forward.
-This can be resolved via symbolic perturbation \cite{edelsbrunner1990simulation}, which provides a tie-breaking rule that compares the slopes of lines if multiple lines intersect at a point.
+This can be resolved via symbolic perturbation \cite{edelsbrunner1990simulation}, which determines the order of intersecting lines by comparing the slopes of lines if multiple lines intersect at a point.
 (See Figure~\ref{fig:tie1} for an example.)
 Symbolic perturbation ensures the correctness of the minimum (resp. maximum) element as the sweep-line passes through the intersection point.
+Note that applying symbolic perturbation here does not affect the tie-breaking for obtaining a top-$k$ subset, as the changes occur only within $S_1$ and $S_2$.

 Next, consider the case where an event of the last type also occurs at the same time.
-Here multiple elements could be exchanged between the two queues.
+Here, multiple elements could be exchanged between the two queues.
 We now need to determine which among these intersecting lines should be exchanged.
 (See Figure~\ref{fig:tie2} for an example.)
 We observe that the lowest (resp. highest) line at the intersection point (after the symbolic perturbation) is the highest (resp. lowest) line in $S_1$ (resp. $S_2$) right before the intersection.
 To obtain the lowest (resp. highest) line at the intersection point in $S_1$ (resp. $S_2$), we keep calling \textsc{Advance()} until \textsc{\mbox{NextEventTime()}} is not the time instant for the intersection.
 Then, one can exchange this pair of lines.
 We keep doing this until $S_1.$\textsc{Top()} lies above $S_2.$\textsc{Top()} (after the symbolic perturbation).
+Note that the resulting $S_1$ should not be directly tested against the fairness constraint, as it is only one of the tie-breaking result.